-- Take two pieces and push the corners together, making sure the sharp edge is on the back and follows round.
-If it's a rectangular stretcher frame you will need two differently sized pieces for this step.
+- Take two pieces and push the corners together, ensuring the sharp edge is on the back and follows around.
+If it's a rectangular stretcher frame, you will need two different-sized pieces for this step.

-- Take the third piece and push this into the opposite corner, turning it round to make a U shape.
+- Take the third piece and push it into the opposite corner, turning it round to make a U shape.

 - Take the last piece pushing into the last top corners, making a square shape.